-Tracking levels of world inequality can pose a variety of statistical challenges for researchers.
+Tracking inequality levels worldwide can pose a variety of statistical challenges for researchers.
 Different nations, for starters, tally income and wealth in different ways, and some nations barely tally reliable stats at all.
-But researchers worldwide are increasingly taking on these challenges and below these charts we provide information on some of the most valuable data sources.
+But researchers worldwide are increasingly taking on these challenges.
+We showcase below some key findings from their research and identify the key research sources.

 The share of the global population defined as “poor” — those making less than $2/day — has fallen since 2001 by nearly half, to 15 percent.
 Overall, the world has become “wealthier” compared to the turn of the millennium.
 Notably, those in the middle-income bracket making between $10 and $20/day have nearly doubled their global presence, from 7 to 13 percent.

 Nearly three-quarters of the world’s adults own under $10,000 in wealth.
 This 71 percent of the world holds only 3 percent of global wealth.
 The world’s wealthiest individuals, those owning over $100,000 in assets, total only 8.1 percent of the global population but own 84.6 percent of global wealth.

 Western and European countries host the lion’s share of the world’s millionaires.
 Some 78 percent of the world’s millionaires reside in Europe or North America, with nearly half of these millionaires calling the United State home.
 The only non-Western nations with a significant share of millionaires: the industrial powerhouses Japan, China, and Taiwan.